-There are a number of complex, underlying reasons that could be inhibiting your ability to cry: Perhaps you’re disconnected from your emotions, or you’ve been conditioned to view weeping as shameful, or you’re a man.
-(Yes, the stereotype that women tear up more than men is backed by science.)
-But weeping is one of the healthiest outward expressions of emotions.
-Studies have shown that crying naturally reduces stress and lowers your body’s manganese level, which is associated with anxiety and irritability.
+Listen, it happens to the best of us!
+Even your resident Pisces group chat member can become so overwhelmed with a laundry list of emotions that it becomes impossible to process them all.
+And sometimes dissociating, or tapping out emotionally, is the easier route.
+Of course, there are a number of complex, underlying reasons that could be inhibiting your ability to cry: Perhaps you’re disconnected from your emotions, or you’ve been conditioned to view weeping as shameful, or you’re a man who has sadly been brainwashed to think that “real men don’t cry.”
+But in reality, weeping is one of the healthiest outward expressions of emotions, regardless of gender.
+Studies have shown that crying naturally reduces stress and lowers your body’s manganese levels, which is associated with anxiety and irritability.
+A less irritable existence?
+Sign me up.

-Having one of those days that seems to call for a good cry?
-Below, the Cut staff shares tips that just might get the tears flowing.
+If you’re having one of those days that calls for a good cry, the Cut staff has lovingly compiled some tips to help you get the tears flowing.
+Happy crying!

 Put on sad music.